jeffpar/pcjs.v1/apps/pdp11/tapes/diags/README.md

 	SWITCH REGISTER OPTIONS = No

 The code for "TEST 1 - BRANCH" is not terribly exciting.
-Most of its 8Kb length is filled repeatedly with these three instructions:
+Most of its 8Kb length is filled with these three repeated instructions:

 	000210: 060100                 ADD   R1,R0
 	000212: 000401                 BR    000216